awsdocs/amazon-s3-userguide/doc_source/olap-policies.md

 # Configuring IAM policies for Object Lambda access points<a name="olap-policies"></a>

-S3 access points support AWS Identity and Access Management \(IAM\) resource policies that allow you to control the use of the access point by resource, user, or other conditions\.
+Amazon S3 access points support AWS Identity and Access Management \(IAM\) resource policies that you can use to control the use of the access point by resource, user, or other conditions\.
 For step\-by\-step examples, see [Tutorial: Transforming data for your application with S3 Object Lambda](tutorial-s3-object-lambda-uppercase.md) and [Tutorial: Detecting and redacting PII data with S3 Object Lambda and Amazon Comprehend](tutorial-s3-object-lambda-redact-pii.md)\.

 In the case of a single AWS account, the following four resources must have permissions granted to work with Object Lambda access points:
 + The IAM user or role